picrin-scheme/picrin/README.md

 All procedures and syntaces are exported from a single library named `(picrin base)`.
 The complete list is found at https://gist.github.com/wasabiz/344d802a2340d1f734b7 .

+### call/cc

+Full continuation has many problems in embbeding into applications.
+By default, Benz's call/cc operator does not support continuation that can handle re-entering (it only supports escape continuations).
+To remove this restriction, please use an add-on provided from [Picrin Scheme's repository](https://github.com/picrin-scheme/picrin/tree/master/contrib/03.callcc).

 ## Authors

 See https://github.com/picrin-scheme/benz and https://github.com/picrin-scheme/picrin for details.